-I left on the Monday 29th October and decided to have a one-night stopover in Bangkok.
+I left on Monday 29th October and decided to have a one-night stopover in Bangkok.

-Once I arrived at the Bangkok arrival gate, I saw someone I recognised, it was Johnny FD a popular nomad worker who popularised Dropshipping through his blog.
+Once I arrived at the Bangkok arrival gate, I saw someone I recognized, it was Johnny FD a popular nomad worker who popularised Dropshipping through his blog.